-And such trader might conclude that to fix this issue entry should be applied sooner, even if that means getting some drawdown on position.
+And such traders might conclude that to fix this issue; the entry should be applied sooner, even if that means getting some drawdown on position.

-Always re-count any potential problem-solving approach on historical trades first, before you apply it on the live market, if possible.
-And it should be pointed to create successful accurate re-count you need to implement the method suggested above on article to standardize the counting units correctly so that different trades can be compared back to back in terms of R units, else it might be one big mess.
+If possible, always recount any potential problem-solving approach on historical trades before you apply it on the live market.
+And it should be pointed to create a successful, accurate recount; you need to implement the method suggested above in the article to standardize the counting units correctly so that different trades can be compared back to back in terms of R units, else it might be one big mess.

-Example placed on the conceptual case (where traders assumption of fix / solution turned out to not be such a good implementation as historical backtest / recount showed):
+Example placed on the conceptual case (where traders assumption of fix/solution turned out to not be such an exemplary implementation as historical backtest/recount showed):

-The example above shows that finding solutions to the under-performance in trading is often not that easy and clear on plain sight.
-It might require re-constructing the solution, playing with backtesting of data again, and trying until there is one solution that does not skew the majority of performance variables to the downside but instead has overall decent improvement.
+The example above shows that finding solutions to the under-performance in trading is often not that easy and straightforward in plain sight.
+It might require re-constructing the solution, playing with backtesting of data again, and trying until one solution does not skew the majority of performance variables to the downside but has overall decent improvement.

 Collateral damage likely

-Any solution or fixing that you do to your trading approach is likely to create suffering or degrade certain aspects of your trading stats.
+Any solution or fixing that you do to your trading approach will likely create suffering or degrade certain aspects of your trading stats.

-For example, improving patience on entries might as well likely decrease the number of opportunities, or increasing the RR ratio on trades might as well very likely increase the number of stop-outs and losing trades etc...You gain something, you loose something, the only thing that matters, do you gain more than you loose by implementing solution?
+For example, improving patience on entries might as well likely decrease the number of opportunities, or increasing the RR ratio on trades might very likely increase the number of stop-outs and losing trades, etc...You gain something; you lose something, the only thing that matters.
+Do you earn more than you lose by implementing a solution?

 And keep one thing in mind, really important.
-Gain or loss as mentioned above is by no means applied strictly to profits or losses.
+Gain or loss, as mentioned above, is by no means applied strictly to profits or losses.
 If all trader cares is bottom line P/L this will not be a good way of approach.
 A trader should care about creating trading as enjoyable, smooth sailing, stress-less, and at the same time not sacrifice too much of the P/L curve for enabling that.
-It is about balancing all factors together in ecosystem, not just a full focus on P/L (in terms of what is right or wrong to do).
+It is about balancing all factors together in an ecosystem, not just a complete focus on P/L (in terms of right or wrong).

-There is always something you sacrifice to balance things overall into a slightly more positive balance.
-The ideal is that trader knows which things are worth sacrificing and which are not so that only solutions are implemented where as little as possible sacrifices need to be met and as much as possible advantages are gained, this is the trick.
+There is always something you sacrifice to balance things overall into a slightly more favorable balance.
+The ideal is that trader knows which items are worth sacrificing and which are not so that only solutions are implemented where as little as possible sacrifices need to be met.
+As much as potential advantages are gained, this is the trick.